-Program Service Overview Service Level General Go overnm ent The Town is governed by an elected Council consisting of a Below Standard At Standard Above Standard Mayor, a Deputy Mayor, a part-time administrator and five councilors each representing a ward within the Town.
-Consistent with Section 224 of the Municipal Act , the role of Council involves (i) representing the public and consider the well-being Mandatory Organizational Unit Council and interests of the Town; (ii) determining which services the Town provides; (iii) ensuring that administrative processes and policies are in place to implement the decisions of Council; (iv) ensuring the accountability and transparency of Town operations; Basis of Delivery Essential nit and (v) maintaining the financial integrity of the Town.
+Prog ram Service Overview Service Level General Go overnm ent The Town is governed by an elected Council consisting of a Below Standard At Standard Above Standard Mayor, a Deputy Mayor, a part-time administrator and five councilors each representing a ward within the Town.
+Consistent with Section 224 of the Municipal Act , the role of Council involves (i) representing the public and consider the well-being Mandatory and interests of the Town; (ii) determining which services the Town provides; (iii) ensuring that administrative processes and policies are in place to implement the decisions of Council; (iv) ensuring the accountability and transparency of Town operations; Delivery Essential Organizati nit and (v) maintaining the financial integrity of the Town.
 These activities are consistent with a strategic and governance role, with operational responsibility for executing Council's direction resting with the Town's CAO and senior management team.
-Traditional Discretionary Non-Traditional Discretionary Type of S Service Service Value Performance and Benchmarking Internal and External Budget Operating Costs \$ 500,930 Revenues \$ (145,000) Council is responsible for determining the strategic direction of the Town and provides political representation to its residents.
-Effective governance contributes towards accountability and transparency for the Town's operations, as well as its financial sustainability.
-The Town has budgeted a total of \$355,930 in municipal taxation support for Town Cou during the 2020 fiscal year, representing an average of \$39.73 per household.
-In comp to the selected municipal comparators (13), the Town has the fourth lowest level of mu taxation support for Council services, with the Town providing a level of taxation suppor household that is 82% of the average of the comparator municipalities.
-Net Levy \$ 355,930 Basis for Delivery Mandatory - The Municipal Act establishes the requirement for a municipal council.
+Basis of Traditional Discretionary Non-Traditional Discretionary Type of S Service Service Value Performance and Benchmarking Internal and Budy Operating Costs Revenues get \$ \$ 500,930 (145,000) Council is responsible for determining the strategic direction of the Town and provides political representation to its residents.
+Effective governance contributes towards accountability and transparency for the Town's operations, as well as its financial sustainability. during the 2020 fiscal year, representing an average of \$39.73 per household.
+In comp to the selected municipal comparators (13), the Town has the fourth lowest level of mur Net Levy \$ 355,930 Basis for Delivery Mandatory - The Municipal Act establishes the requirement for a municipal council.